valencik/mastersAPSC/documents/thesis/thesis.md

 ## The Nuclear Science References Website
 %- Link to Data section
-Please note, the data that these interfaces interact with and return as results is fully discussed in the [Data and Database](#the-data-and-database) section.
+Please note, the data that these interfaces interact with and return as results are fully discussed in the [Data and Database](#the-data-and-database) section.

 The NNDC maintains the [NSR website](http://www.nndc.bnl.gov/nsr/) which serves a web interface to the Nuclear Science References database.
 The functionality and architecture of the NSR database and web site is discussed by Pritychenko in @NSRweb.